 This cloth & leatherish vinyl bag, stitched together with my last threads of life strung with hope for my boy.

-In it, some simple candy to remind him of the sheer taste of joy & pleasure of life outside of drugs.
+In it, some simple candy, his favorite, to remind him of the sheer taste of joy & pleasure of life outside of drugs.

-A new pair of shoes for him to remember the privilege of a regular life and where those shoes can take him if only he leads the way to honor and integrity again.
+A new pair of shoes for him to remember the privilege of a regular life, working a”regular” job and the wonderful places they can take him.

-Also in the bag is a pair of gloves.
+Further in the bag of hope, is a pair of gloves.
 New, stiff faux leather.
 The droopy finger spaces longing for human hands to fill up space and mold them to what they were designed to do.
 To remind him of his incredible talent.
 Of how his hands have not lost that talent and how they can make his dreams come true again.